Downsizing of Star Formation Measured from the Clustered Infrared Background Correlated with Quasars: Introduction

 Alternatively, it has been postulated for quite some time that star formation at high redshift occurs in more massive galaxies than today.
 A decrease in the preferred mass scale of star forming galaxies with redshift is a process known as downsizing, and was first observed by \citet{cowi96} as a trend in decreasing K-band luminosity of highly star forming galaxies with cosmic time.
 There has since been many different definitions of downsizing relating to luminosity, stellar mass, and dark matter halo mass (see \citealt{font09} and \citealt{conr09} for reviews), and there has been some question under what conditions the trend exists.
 There is also an implication that the downsizing trend is connected to the build up of the red-sequence of galaxies (\citealt{font09} and references therein).
 Probing the HOD of DSFGs as a function of redshift can shed light on the existence of downsizing in the dark matter halo masses hosting DSFGs.

 In this paper we investigate the clustering of cosmic infrared background (CIB) sources around quasars via a stacking analysis.
 We stack \textit{Herschel}-SPIRE data on the locations of a spectroscopic sample of optically-selected quasars from the Sloan Digital Sky Survey (SDSS).
 The ability to determine the quasars' redshifts accurately is advantageous for studying the redshift evolution of DSFGs that are correlated with the quasar hosts.
-Assuming a general understanding of the clustering of quasar hosts and dark matter haloes, we present a halo model of the angular cross correlation of quasars that constrains the evolution of the clustered infrared background from z=.5-3.5.
+Assuming a general understanding of the clustering of quasar hosts and dark matter haloes, we present a halo occupation distribution model of the angular cross correlation of quasars and infrared sources.
+This model assumes fixed values for the parameters related to the quasar population and constrains the evolution of the physical parameters describing the sources contributing to clustered infrared background signal from z=.5-3.5.
 We parameterize the model in a similar manner as \citet{shan12} to estimate the most efficient halo mass at hosting DSFGs as a function of redshift, enabling a test of cosmic downsizing.
 Through the model, the data also constrain the mean infrared light to halo mass ratio as a function of redshift, enabling a calculation of the mean star formation rate density of the clustered DSFGs.

 In Section~\ref{data} we describe the data sets used for the analysis, as well as the implementation of the stacking algorithm.
 Section~\ref{measurements} outlines the measurement/detection of the angular correlation function.
 In Section~\ref{model} we describe the modeling of the stacked data.
 Section~\ref{results} describes the results of the model, their dependencies on assumptions, and the physical interpretation of the model with comparisons to other works.
 In Section~\ref{discuss} we summarize, and state our conclusions.
 This paper adopts the default Planck 2015 cosmology \citep{plan15} with $H_0 = 67.81$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_m = 0.308$, $\Omega_{\Lambda} = 0.692$, and $\sigma_8 = 0.814$.